akarzim/rails-templates/README.md

 ### DRY
 We also add a set of [Rails Responders](https://github.com/plataformatec/responders) to dry up our application.

+### Root
+Finally, we create and configure a `welcome#home` root action.
+You can choose another name for this action during the install process.

 ## Troubleshooting
 ### Rspec:install never end